Are Guardiola's Man City boring or misunderstood?

 They had 76 per cent possession and made nearly three-and-a-half times as many passes as Brentford.

-In what looked like a narrow 1-0 defeat, Brentford were prevented from having a single shot on target for the final 75 minutes.
+In what looked like a narrow 1-0 defeat, Thomas Frank's team were prevented from having a single shot on target for the final 75 minutes.

 "We played the game in this stadium against this team how it must be played," Guardiola said afterwards.